RichardVargas1/Project-3/README.md

     4. Node.js
     5. Axios

-* Other Tech: YouTube, ESPN API
+* Other Tech: YouTube.

+* App Updates (As of 1/30/2019)
+ - I have abondoned using the ESPN API.
+According to their website: (http://www.espn.com/static/apis/devcenter/blog/read/publicretirement.html), they will no longer be issuing public API keys.
+ - I am able to communicate with YouTube however.
+That is definitely a plus.

 # Heroku Link
 https://rvspeechshare.herokuapp.com/